 This winter, on your next visit to Ontario’s cottage country, whether your days are spent in the great outdoors or nestled indoors next to a cozy fire, heat things up with a hot soak and a sauna.
 Your body will thank you.

-To plan your stay to the Explorers’ Edge region of Ontario, click here.
+To plan your stay to the Great Canadian Wilderness just north of Toronto, click here.

 Did we miss your favourite outdoor hot tub spot in the region?
 Email [email protected] with your recommendation.